 Organs that move and glide freely function better.
-In addition, the function of the system the organ is part of improves, and the whole body has better structural integrity.
+Plus, the function of the system the organ is part of improves, giving the whole body better structural integrity.

-Your body can maintain harmony and health only when there's free and open movement between your organs and their connective tissues.
-Optimally, the relationship between your organs and your muscles, membranes, fascia, and bones remains the same even as your body moves.
+Your body can maintain harmony and health only when free and open movement exists between your organs and their connective tissues.
+Ideally, the relationship between your organs and your muscles, membranes, fascia, and bones remains the same even as your body moves.

 For example, because support membranes connect most organs to the spine, organ dysfunction can cause spinal problems.
 The body's compensation causes chronic irritation that can lead to pain, inflammation, disease, or other dysfunction.

-Technically, this manipulation technique uses three osteopathic methods: functional methods, recoil, and induction.
+Technically, visceral manipulation techniques use three osteopathic methods: functional methods, recoil, and induction.

-To encourage normal mobility, tone, and movement of the internal organs and their connective tissues, therapists first listen with their hands to determine the location of restrictions.
+The goal of a practitioner is to encourage normal mobility, tone, and movement of your internal organs and their connective tissues.
+First, therapists listen with their hands to determine the location of restrictions.
 Then, either with you sitting, standing, or lying down, therapists use their hands to locate the ligaments of a restricted organ.
 Use of a very gentle pressure encourages those ligaments to release tension, returning the organ to a more balanced position.

 You may feel sensations of pressure, movement, and release.
 Occasionally, you many experience a brief mild discomfort, usually just before a release.
 When a release happens, you usually feel more relaxed, alive, and spacious in the area being treated.